Life cycle emissions in scope 3

 (source: GHGP Corporate Value Chain Standard, p70)

-However, as this is optional, you can toggle this off in Carbon+Alt+Delete in the under the tab "Emission Factors".
+However, as this is optional, you can toggle this off in Carbon+Alt+Delete in the boundaries under the tab "Emission Factors".

 When life cycle emission in scope are turned on, the emission factors used will represent all life cycle stages of the fuels involved.
 See the following example for the activity category Business Travel.